AdobeDocs/experience-platform.en/help/edge/commands/configure/downloadLinkQualifier.md

 This property is a regex string.
 If the clicked URL matches this regex, `xdm.web.webInteraction.type` is set to `"download"`.
 Links are also immediately classified as a download link if they include a `download` HTML attribute.
 If `clickCollectionEnabled` is not enabled, this property does nothing.

-## Download link qualifier in the Web SDK extension
+## Download link qualifier using the Web SDK tag extension

 Enable the **[!UICONTROL Enable click data collection]** checkbox when configuring the extension, then enter the desired text under **[!UICONTROL Download link qualifier]**.